 Both GPS and GLONASS were first listed as military objects.
 Starting from the mid-1990s, with computers entering the houses of the man in the street, global satellite positioning became more universal and affordable.

-If back in the 19th century, accurate maps were mostly under the authority of the army and government, now the entrance threshold is much easier.
-A setup for drone mapping still requires some specific equipment.
-But it, of course, is not even half as complicated as renting a plane or an air balloon with specially trained people to map your crop fields.
+If back in the 19th century, accurate maps were mostly under the authority of the army and government, now the entry threshold is much lower.
+A setup for drone mapping still requires some specific surveying equipment, but it is certainly not as complicated as renting a plane or an air balloon with specially trained personnel to map your crop fields.

 Cartography was developing as an important instrument for overcoming the complexity of organized knowledge about the world we live in.
 Thanks to GNSS and a significant and constant improvement of the technologies, mapping became a less privileged industry.